mulle-kybernetik/MulleScion/README.md

 =============

-Virtually all the documentation is contained in example **.scion** templates in the `dox`folder.
-For each command or feature there should be a separate template file that documents it. mulle-scion, the command line utility, contains a small quickly hacked together webserver that can present the documentation using *MulleScion* itself.
+Virtually all the documentation is contained in example **.scion** templates in the `dox` folder.
+For each command or feature there should be a separate template file that documents it. **mulle-scion**, the command line utility, contains  a small quickly hacked together webserver that can present the documentation using *MulleScion* itself.

 In Xcode just run `Show Documentation in Webserver` and it should setup the webserver and open your browser to the right address.

 MulleScion is very similar to TWIG, so you can glean much of relevance from
 <http://twig.sensiolabs.org>.
 If you see a feature in TWIG but don't see it in
-the tests file, it's likely not there (but it's probably easily achieved some other way (define, macro, ObjC category on NSString).
+the tests file, it's likely not there (but it's probably easily achieved some other way (using a `define` or a `macro` or an ObjC category on **NSString**).

 LIMITATIONS